 Investacorp believes clients should understand what to expect in a relationship with a registered representative and their Broker-Dealer.
 Relationships are made stronger when all parties involved are familiar with their entitlements as well as their responsibilities.

-A competent and professional financial advisor.
+A competent and professional financial professional.
 Investors can expect to work with a competent financial professional, appropriately securities licensed with FINRA.
-You have a right to ask your financial advisor about their work history and background.
+You have a right to ask your financial professional about their work history and background.
 You also have a right to contact FINRA and/or your state securities agency to verify their employment and obtain additional information about their work history.

 A full explanation of Investacorp’s privacy policies.
 Investacorp has the highest regard for the privacy of its clients.
 Investors have a right to have a complete explanation of our policies regarding the privacy of non-public and personal information.
 Information about a client’s financial situation will be kept in confidence.